 Buy an Italy Travel Guide

-We thank Emilia Romagna Tourism for hosting during us during our participation in their Blogville project in collaboration with iAmbassodor.
-We also thank Bologna Welcome for inviting us to join the Bologna Between the Porticoes and Gelato tour for educational purposes.
+We thank Emilia Romagna Tourism for hosting us during our participation in the Blogville project in collaboration with iAmbassodor.
+We also thank Bologna Welcome for inviting us to join their Bologna Between the Porticoes and Gelato tour.

 Read These Next